ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 Now run ```dotnet run```.
 The program is now running locally, go to http://localhost:5273 to interact with it[^2]

 [^2]: Pushing secrets like these to a public github repo is a bad idea.
-They are added here to make it easier to run the program, without having to create your own Github OAuth token, and the program _Chirp!_ is not of the importance where this is a problem.
+They are added here to make it easier to run the program, without having to create your own Github OAuth token, and the program _Chirp!_ is not important enough for this to be a problem.

 ### How to run test suite locally